-If you’re working on putting together a home music production studio, then an audio interface is a crucial piece of equipment to invest in.
+If you’re putting together a home music production studio, an audio interface is one of the most crucial pieces of equipment to invest in.

-The money you put into an audio interface will pay off in sound quality.
+The money you put into an audio interface will pay off in its quality.

-In this article, we are comparing the two audio interfaces.
-The Behringer U-Phoria UMC404HD vs Focusrite Scarlett 2i2.
+In this article, I’ll be comparing the two audio interfaces: The Behringer U-Phoria UMC404HD vs Focusrite Scarlett 2i2.

 It’s time to break down both rival products so you can decide which audio interface is best for you.

 Behringer U-Phoria UMC404HD